rackerlabs/technical-blog/content/blog/2020/2020-11-11-optimizing-cloud-costs-with-spend-segmentation-and-chargeback/index.md

 cloud has a well-developed strategy for segmenting cloud spend.
 That strategy begins with assembling the right combination of FinOps capabilities.

-The Rackspace Technolgy Onica FinOps team can help by providing Cloud Financial Analysts to [assess and optimize your internal FinOps capabilities](https://onica.com/services/cloud-cost-optimization/), while providing high-impact, near-term recommendations for optimal cost savings.
+The Rackspace Technology Onica FinOps team can help by providing Cloud Financial Analysts to [assess and optimize your internal FinOps capabilities](https://onica.com/services/cloud-cost-optimization/), while providing high-impact, near-term recommendations for optimal cost savings.
 If you’re ready to start implementing measures that can help you assess and optimize your